kumu/docs/getting-started/first-steps.md

 To do that, you'll use **filter**, **focus**, **showcase**, and **cluster**—four different ways to refine what is visible or dominant in the map.

 <p class="alert alert-info">
 Settings for filter, focus, showcase, and cluster can be saved to a View, allowing you to easily switch between different refined versions of your data.
-To learn more, <a href="/guides/views.md">check out our guide on Views</a>.
+To learn more, <a class="alert-link" href="/guides/views.md">check out our guide on Views</a>.
 </p>